addpipe/Pipe-Android-SDK/README.md

+# The SDK is no longer maintaned
+In favor of a POST API which can be used by:
+* any server-side app
+* any mobile app regardless of the platform (Objective C, Java, HTML &JS, etc.)

+Email us at hello@addpipe.com for further details.

 # Pipe-Android-SDK

 [Pipe](https://addpipe.com/) handles recording video from web and mobile, all the different file formats, ensures secure storage & delivery and has the JS and Webhook APIs needed for a seamless integration.